 There’s something about the richness of homemade hot chocolate that makes it a special treat.
 Melted dark chocolate bars whisked into milk until it’s a thick combo waiting to be enjoyed.
-This recipe is just that - rich and sinful - and totally easily made on a camp store or in the RV for an epic brunch or comforting evening cup.
+This recipe is just that - rich and sinful - and totally easily made in the RV for an epic brunch or comforting evening cup.

 Hot Cocoa From Scratch

 Sure, boiling water and pouring it over a packet is easy - and no lie, I am prone to do that whenever I want to hold a hot mug in my hands-on crisp evenings.
 But, making hot chocolate from scratch isn’t that much harder.
 And it comes out so much more velvety and thick.
 It’s truly a once in a while indulgence made from simmering a ratio of milk and heavy cream over low and slowly melting in chocolate.

 Now, for this one, we wanted a fancy brunch drink to start the day or one we could hold while roasting marshmallows that was for the adults only.